 I am a PhD trained human-computer interaction researcher and industry trained user experience researcher specializing in the design of data-driven software.
-My academic experience taught me to think deeply, explore widely, and communicate clearly while my industry experience taught me to add value, control scope, and meet deadlines.

 University of California, San Diego